openeuler-mirror/isula-build/README.md

 #### Install as RPM package.

-`isula-build` is now released with update pack of openEuler 20.03 LTS, you can install it using yum or rpm.
-Before you install, please enable "update" in the repo file.
+`isula-build` is now released with update pack of openEuler 20.03 LTS, user can install it using yum or rpm.
+Before user install, please enable "update" in the repo file.

 ##### With `yum`